neondatabase/website/content/docs/guides/read-replica-guide.md

 ## Manage read replicas using the Neon API

 The following examples demonstrate how to create and delete a read-only compute endpoints using the Neon API.
-The Neon API also supports get, list, edit, start, and suspend API methods for compute endpoints.
+The Neon API also supports get, list, edit, start, and suspend API methods.
 For information about those methods, refer to the [Neon API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).

 <Admonition type="note">
 The API examples that follow may not show all of the user-configurable request body attributes that are available to you.
-To view all attributes for a particular method, refer to method's request body schema in the [Neon API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
+To view all attributes, refer to method's request body schema in the [Neon API reference](https://api-docs.neon.tech/reference/getting-started-with-neon-api).
 </Admonition>

-The `jq` option specified in each example is an optional third-party tool that formats the `JSON` response, making it easier to read.
-For information about this utility, see [jq](https://stedolan.github.io/jq/).

 ### Prerequisites

 A Neon API request requires an API key.
 For information about obtaining an API key, see [Create an API key](/docs/manage/api-keys#create-an-api-key).
-In the cURL examples below, `$NEON_API_KEY` is specified in place of an actual API key, which you must provide when making a Neon API request.
+In the cURL examples below, `$NEON_API_KEY` is specified in place of an actual API key.
+You must replace this value with an actual API key when making a Neon API request.

-### Create a read-only compute endpoint with the API
+### Create a read replica with the API

+In Neon, a read replica is implemented as a read-only compute endpoint.
 The following Neon API method creates a read-only compute endpoint.

 ```text
 POST /projects/{project_id}/endpoints